Technologicat/mcpyrate/README.md

 Other modules contain utilities for writing macros:

- - [`mcpyrate.quotes`](mcpyrate/quotes.py) provides [quasiquote syntax](quasiquotes.md) as macros, to easily build ASTs in your macros.
+ - [`mcpyrate.quotes`](mcpyrate/quotes.py) provides [quasiquote syntax](quasiquotes.md) as macros, to easily build ASTs in your macros, using syntax that mostly looks like regular code.
- - [`mcpyrate.metatools`](mcpyrate/metatools.py) provides utilities to e.g. expand macros in run-time AST values, while using the macro bindings from your macro's definition site (vs. its use site like `expander.visit` does).
+ - [`mcpyrate.metatools`](mcpyrate/metatools.py) provides utilities; particularly, to expand macros in run-time AST values, while using the macro bindings from your macro's *definition* site (vs. its *use* site like `expander.visit` does).
+Useful for quoted trees.
 [Documentation](quasiquotes.md#the-expand-family-of-macros).
  - [`mcpyrate.utils`](mcpyrate/utils.py) provides some macro-writing utilities that are too specific to warrant a spot in the top-level namespace; of these, at least `rename` and `flatten` (for statement suites) solve problems that come up relatively often.
  - [`mcpyrate.walker`](mcpyrate/walker.py) provides an AST walker that can context-manage its state for different subtrees, while optionally collecting items across the whole walk.
 It's an `ast.NodeTransformer`, but with functionality equivalent to `macropy.core.walkers.Walker`.
  - [`mcpyrate.splicing`](mcpyrate/splicing.py) helps splice statements (or even a complete module body) into a code template.
 Note in quasiquoted code you can locally splice statements with the block mode `a` (AST-literal) unquote.
  - [`mcpyrate.debug`](mcpyrate/debug.py) may be useful if something in your macro is not working. **See especially the macro `step_expansion`.**

-Any missing source locations and `ctx` fields are fixed automatically in a postprocessing step, so you don't need to care about those when writing your AST.
+Any missing `ctx` fields are fixed automatically in a postprocessing step, so you don't need to care about those when writing your AST.

-For source location information, the recommendation is:
+For **source location information**, the recommendation is:

  - If you generate new AST nodes that do not correspond to any line in the original unexpanded source code, **do not fill in their source location information**.
    - For any node whose source location information is missing, the expander will auto-fill it.
 This auto-fill copies the source location from the macro invocation node.
 This makes it easy to pinpoint in `unparse` output in debug mode (e.g. for a block macro) which lines originate in the unexpanded source code and which lines were added by the macro invocation.

- - If you edit an AST node that already exists in the input AST, or generate a new node based on an existing one and then discard the original, **be sure to `ast.copy_location` the original node's source location information to your new node**.
+ - If you generate a new AST node based on an existing one from the input AST, and then discard the original node, **be sure to `ast.copy_location` the original node's source location information to your new node**.
    - For such edits, **it is the macro's responsibility** to ensure correct source location information in the output AST, so that coverage reporting works.
 There is no general rule that could generate source location information for arbitrary AST edits correctly.

+ - If you just edit an existing AST node (without adding new nodes inside it), just leave its source location information as-is.

 (What we can do automatically, and what `mcpyrate` indeed does, is to make sure that *the line with the macro invocation* shows as covered, on the condition that the macro was actually invoked.)